 The Book of the Esthetic Dental Implant

-Dr Michael Sonick and Dr Rui “Ray” Ma
+Dr. Michael Sonick and Dr. Rui “Ray” Ma

-10 Astonishing Facts About Gum Diseases
+10 Facts You Need To Learn About Gum Disease

-Dr Michael Sonick and Dr Rui “Ray” Ma
+Dr. Michael Sonick and Dr. Rui “Ray” Ma

 Our country and, especially our state, are in the midst of an opioid crisis.
 This will not be news to you.
 The crisis has been stoked by big pharma in the quest for limitless profits, and by doctors (and dentists) who have prescribed narcotics like candy.